ykcoatepe/portfolio_exporter/README.md

 ## Common CLI flags

-Most scripts share a small set of flags for consistent ergonomics:
+Most scripts share a small set of flags for consistent ergonomics.
+The helpers `portfolio_exporter.core.cli.add_common_output_args` and `portfolio_exporter.core.cli.add_common_debug_args` register these options so every CLI stays in sync; a drift test enforces their presence.

 | Flag | Description |
 | ---- | ----------- |